 Due to the COVID-19 pandemic, the 2020 competition and meet were temporarily replaced by the Inaugural Virtual Conference 2020: Voices in Trans Bodybuilding and Powerlifting.
 Presenters included transgender bodybuilder and powerlifter Janae Marie Kroc, transgender activist Aydian Dowling, powerlifter and transgender activist JayCee Cooper, and 2019 IATBP Overall Winner, bodybuilder Damien “Phoenix” Montoya.

-This year’s IATBP event, being held Saturday, October 1, 2022, in Atlanta, GA, is not to be missed!
-Renowned bodybuilder and powerlifter Janae Marie Kroc, who is a champion in both events, serves as the powerlifting meet director, bringing the depth of her expertise to help guide the 2022 powerlifting meet.
+This year’s IATBP event, being held Saturday, November 18, 2023, in Atlanta, GA, is not to be missed!
+Renowned bodybuilder and powerlifter Janae Marie Kroc, who is a champion in both events, serves as the powerlifting meet director, bringing the depth of her expertise to help guide the 2023 powerlifting meet.
+Janae will also be on the judges’ panel for the bodybuilding competition.

 IATBP represents the future of transgender bodybuilding and powerlifting.
 It created new competition and meet divisions to include non-binary and gender-nonconforming groups, as well as an open division for those who don’t wish to compete according to HRT status.